Aladino93/AdventofCode2020/README.md

 # AdventofCode2020
-my personal solution to AOC 2020 (mostly in ansi C)
+my personal solution to AOC 2020 (mostly in ANSI C)